Other important information regarding data protection

 - Send member-to-member messages

-If you attempt to change your password, User ID, update any other account information or attempt other account activity beyond those listed above, you may be required to enter your password.
+If you attempt to change your password or user ID, update any other account information or attempt other account activity beyond those listed above, you may be required to enter your password.

 You can typically end your signed in session by either signing out and/or clearing your cookies.
 If you have certain browser privacy settings enabled, simply closing your browser may also end your signed in session.
 If you are using a public or shared computer, you should sign out and/or clear your cookies when you are done using our Services to protect your account and your personal data.